 Nomenclature!
 All schools have their own idiosyncrasies in language, forged over years of dialogue and passed down through the generations.

 In terms of activities beyond the classroom, quirky nuances in terminology exist and many schools have simply replaced the term extra-curricular for co-curricular.
-But are they interchangeable and what’s the difference?
+But are they interchangeable or is there a difference?

-Co-curricular activities are those activities that are beyond, but complement, the regular curriculum and form part of a coordinated approach to an all-round education.
+Co-curricular activities are those activities that are beyond, but complement, the academic curriculum.
+They form part of a coordinated approach to an all-round education.

 And just as you might be getting your head around those, a new term gaining traction is ‘super-curricular’ to describe all activities, inside and outside of the classroom, joining together to instil a broader understanding.
 It’s a terminology minefield, and one where navigating through schools’ long lists of activities and also pupils’ experience is the answer.